 After high school Casey attended the University of Southern California where he took a Bachelor of Science in Music Recording degree from the music school.
 This was an intensive program of general education, music education, and recording theory and practice.
 At USC Casey got involved with the USC Film Scoring program where he began engineering sessions for the student composers.

 After graduation from USC Casey worked as a freelance engineer for various projects including jazz albums (including West Coast legend Billy Higgins), student and low budget film scores, artist/band demos and independent albums, as well as doing some runner and assistant engineering work at Image, Sound Chamber, and Mad Hatter Studios in Los Angeles.

 As his career started to focus on recording and mixing film scores, Casey began to work on higher profile projects.
 The first studio picture Casey worked on was Bio-Dome in 1996 for composer Andrew Gross.
 Then Boogie Nights (1997) was a box office milestone.
 In 1998 Casey did his first score for composer John Ottman on Halloween H20.
 Bring It On in 2000 was one of Casey’s earlier studio films with composer Christophe Beck.
-Over the years Casey has worked with numerous other composers and always enjoys meeting new ones.
-Please see credits page for more projects.
+Over the years Casey has worked with numerous other composers (including multiple projects with Lucas Vidal, Tim Davies, Chris Bacon, H. Scott Salinas, Alan Ari Lazar, Lior Rosner, David Benjamin Steinberg, Adam Schiff, Deborah Lurie, Mark Kilian, Jake Monaco, Joe Kraemer, Hiam Frank Ilfman) and always enjoys meeting new ones such as recent clients Michael Abels, Nicholas Britell, and Bear McCreary.
+Please see the credits page for more projects.